pwen/messaging-api/README.md

 Given the characteristics of a messaging API, I used WebSocket protocol to allow a two-way, persistent communication b/t the server and the client.

 Re: data modeling, the `Client` holds a websocket connection and a single instance of the `Server` type; the `Server` maintains a set of joined clients and broacasts messages to all clients.
-- `Server` has separate channels for joining clients, evicting clients, and broacasting messages;
+- `Server` has separate channels for joining clients, evicting clients, and broadcasting messages;
-- `Client` has a buffered channel `send` for messages.
+- `Client` has a buffered channel `buffer` for messages.
 One of its goroutines reads messages from this channel and writes messages to the websocket, while the other reads messages from the websocket and sends to the `Server`.

 Decided to add a persistance layer using MongoDB.
 - Some of my assumptions include: 1) write/read ratio about 1:1 for 1-1 chat; 2) only recent data is accessed & needs reasonable performance for random reads.